-The Tranche A Loans bear interest at a fixed rate equal to 9.50% per annum, that is due and payable quarterly in arrears.
-During the first eight calendar quarters, 50% of the interest due and payable was added to the then-outstanding principal.
+The Tranche A Loans bore interest at a fixed rate equal to 9.50% per annum that was due and payable quarterly in arrears.
+During the first eight calendar quarters, 50% of the interest due and payable was added to the then outstanding principal.